NOTE (NOTE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NOTE Historical Price

-According to the latest data gathered on NOTE live price page, the current price of NOTE is 0.0281079USD.
-The circulating supply of NOTE(NOTE) is 21.00M NOTE , giving it a market capitalization of $590.27K.
+According to the latest data gathered on NOTE live price page, the current price of NOTE is 0.01720204USD.
+The circulating supply of NOTE(NOTE) is 21.00M NOTE , giving it a market capitalization of $361.24K.

 The NOTE Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NOTE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.